ls1-sys-prog-course-archive-SoSe22/task7-performance/README.md

-# Performance
+# Task 7 - Performance

 This weeks exercise requires you to optimize matrix multiplication as well as mandelbrot set calculation.
+You're provided with implementations in `matrix.cpp` and `mandelbrot.cpp`.

+## Task 7.1 - Matrix

+Optimize the code in `matrix.cpp` in terms of performance.
+Your task is to get as close as possible to our optimized code that we've committed as binaries (or even surpass it!).

+## Task 7.2 - Mandelbrot

-You're expected to make the code in `matrix.cpp` and `mandelbrot.cpp` as fast as possible.
+Optimize the code in `mandelbrot.cpp` in terms of performance.
 Your task is to get as close as possible to our optimized code that we've committed as binaries (or even surpass it!).

 ## Deliveries